The-Balance-FFXIV/balance-static/content/encounters/p3s.md

 * All players converge in the center.
 Both healers should still have a few seconds left of the massive healing buff.
 Use this healing buff to heal everyone up for double Scorched Exaltation.
 The shield healer is able to generate massive shields, and this should require zero mitigation, as it needs to be saved for the next mechanic sequence.

 * Firestorms of Asphodelos is the major mechanic in this phase, and is a dance sequence from beginning to end.
 [Here is a Toolbox Diagram](https://ff14.toolboxgaming.space/?id=635443782051461&preview=1) showing how the entire phase is done.
-* Mitigate the initial hit and fan out into tank/melee and healer/ranged groups.
-Melee should be at the A marker, and ranged should be at the C marker.
+* Mitigate the initial hit and fan out into light party groups separating the tanks and healers.
+For Firestorms of Asphodelos, melee should be with healers and ranged should be with tanks to ensure maximum uptime.
 * Dodge the conal AoE, then either stack with your group if Experimental Ashplume was stack, or spread if it was spread.
 * Get back into the middle to heal up, then dodge another set of Flames of Asphodelos.
 Pre-position for Storms of Asphodelos.
   * Tanks need to take both tethers and go directly in front of the boss as normal.
 This will be south of the boss, and it is facing south.
 The tanks should be outside of the boss's hitbox at max melee range.